 Sub-par: These are the skills that are generally bad and its really hard to make them worthwhile.

 Below Average: These are skills that can be useful but requires you to build around them a bit, just throwing them in to move down a tree is a usually bad idea because there are better options.
+They can be stars for specific builds, however they don’t play nicely with builds that don’t specifically aim to utilize them.

 Average: These are the skills that are solid choices to move to the skills you really want.
+They do good work for your build, however they’re unlikely to be game changing for you unless you really focus on making it so.

 Great: These skills will make the game much easier and should be taken always if you are at that point in the tree they are located in.